samu8991/Modelling_prj/projectII/report.md

 -  $Tc_{j}$ *is the convergence time of node j*
 - $Tc_{i}$ *is the convergence time of node i*

-In fact , in our example, inscreasing the weight associated with the edges $(5,6)$ up to 100, leaving all others weight in the network equal to 1,  we can notice that $Tc_6$ approaches  $Tc_5$, without ever going under it.
+In fact, in our example, inscreasing the weight associated with the edges $(5,6)$ up to 100, leaving all others weight in the network equal to 1,  we can notice that $Tc_6$ approaches  $Tc_5$, without ever going under it.
 From the table shown in the following we can see how, with this new configuration of weights,   $Tc_{6}\simeq Tc_{5}$.

 |Node $i$ | Convergence Time|
 |--|--|